-Acquisition and buyouts were not carried forward to the final array for assessment of nonstructural plans using the USACE logical aggregation method.
+Acquisition and buyouts were not carried forward to the final array for assessment of NS plans using the USACE logical aggregation method.
 The USACE team completed an economic analysis to assess the cost of acquisition and relocation of structures based on the eligible structures in Plan 4.
-The estimate of the cost of acquiring structures was computed once model execution was completed.
-Acquisition costs are based on the cost of acquiring the parcel of land, the structure(s) built on the land, an architectural survey, and miscellaneous costs associated with the acquisition process.
-The depreciated replacement value of the structure (excluding any contents) was used to represent the cost of the structure, which was previously described as being sourced from RS Means square foot cost data.
-The acquisition cost was the cost of performing an architectural survey, which is associated with cultural resources concerns.
-Finally, the cost of demolition, deed changes, legal fees, and re-grading the surface were estimated and included as miscellaneous costs.
-These miscellaneous costs associated with acquisition were sourced from the 2010 USACE Cedar Rapids, Iowa Feasibility Report.
+The cost estimate of acquiring structures was computed upon completion of model execution.
+Acquisition costs are based on parcel of land acquisition, structure(s) built on the land, an architectural survey, and other associated miscellaneous acquisition process costs.
+The depreciated structure replacement value (excluding any contents) was used to represent structure cost, previously described as sourced from RS Means square foot cost data.
+Cultural resources concerns are addressed by obtaining an architectural survey.
+Finally, demolition, deed changes, legal fees, and re-grading the surface were estimated and included as miscellaneous costs.
+These miscellaneous costs were sourced from the 2010 USACE Cedar Rapids, lowa Feasibility Report.
 The prices derived from the 2010 report were price indexed to 2023 price levels.
 Acquisition costs by structure were summed to yield an estimate of total structure acquisition cost.

-Relocation costs were based on the cost of relocating a tenant residential occupant, as required per Uniform Relocation Assistance and Real Property Acquisition Act of 1970 (URA), that has been removed from the acquired parcel.
-Relocation costs include purchasing a suitably located piece of property commensurate with the acquired parcel and the costs associated with the URA.
-Costs associated with URA include assisting the occupant with moving costs and incidentals for residential structures and moving costs, searching expenses, and re-establishing costs for non-residential structures.
-The URA costs amount to \$53,800 per residential structure and \$269,000 per non-residential structure.
+Relocation costs were based on tenant relocation (i.e. renter not owner) temporarily displaced from an acquired parcel, as required per Uniform Relocation Assistance and Real Property Acquisition Act of 1970 (URA).
+Relocation costs include purchasing a suitably located piece of property commensurate with the acquired parcel, and all other URA associated costs.
+Other URA costs include assisting tenants with searching/moving expenses and incidentals, as well as re-establishing costs for nonresidential structures.
+The URA costs amount to \$53,800 per residential and \$269,000 per nonresidential structure.
 Relocation costs by structure were summed to yield an estimate of total structure relocation cost.
-The total acquisition and relocation costs were added together and applied on a per structure basis to estimate a cost of acquisition and relocation.
-The acquisition and relocation first costs is \$2,216,403,800 versus the elevation and floodproofing measures of \$1,657,970,000.
+The total acquisition and relocation costs were summed and applied on a per structure basis to estimate acquisition and relocation cost.
+The acquisition and relocation first costs, prior to feasibility level design activities, was \$2,216,403,800 versus the elevation and floodproofing measures of \$1,657,970,000.
+The alternative was screened due to due to high first costs relating to damage reduction realized resulting in negative net benefits.

-Additionally, since the interior of the study area is most often receiving damages resulting from widespread, low-level flooding; no individual reaches were identified during the logical aggregation method for relocation and buyouts.
+Additionally, interior study area damages result from widespread and low-level flooding.
+Therefore, individual reaches were not identified by this logical aggregation method application relating to relocations and buyouts.